Primitive Quantum Gates for an SU(3) Discrete Subgroup: $\Sigma(36\times3)$: Primitive Gates

 where $\vert G \vert$ is the size of the group, $d_{\rho}$ is the dimensionality of the representation $\rho$, and $f$ is a function over $G$.
 The gate that performs this acts on a single $G$-register with some amplitudes $f(g)$ which rotate it into the Fourier basis:

 The second sum is taken over $\rho$, the irreducible representations of $G$; $\hat f$ denotes the Fourier transform of $f$.
 After performing the Fourier transform, the register is denoted as a $\hat G$-register to indicate the change of basis.
 A schematic example of this gate is show in Fig.~\ref{fig:qft_cartoon}.
+A related final gate is $\mathfrak{U}_{Ph}$ which induces the phases corrresponding to the eigenvalue sof the kinetic term of the Hamiltonian.

 While it is possible to pass the matrix constructed in Fig.~\ref{fig:qft_cartoon} into a transpiler, more efficient methods for constructing these operators exist \cite{ffttocome,Pueschel:1998zzo,Hoyer:1997qc,10.1145/258533.258548,KAWANO2016219,moore2006generic}.
 While method varies in their actualization, the underlying spirit is the same as for the discrete quantum Fourier transformation.
 The principle method involves building the quantum Fourier transformation up through a series of subgroups.
 In \cite{moore2006generic}, it was shown that instead of the exponential $\mathcal{O}(4^n)$ scaling for traditional transpilation, the quantum Fourier transform scales like $\mathcal{O}(\text{polylog}(|2^n|))$, where polylog indicates a polynomial of logarithms.